TL; DR: Product Discovery Anti-Patterns

 - What features do you need this year?
-To be fair, some product managers behave in a similar way like sales when they ask internal customers what features are required.
+To be fair, some product managers behave in a similar way as sales when they ask internal customers what features are required.
 (A call to send in your requirements typically ends up with an epic, Christmas-like wish-list of “requirements.“ If the resources of the development team are basically free of charge there is an incentive to grab as much of those as possible by extending the list whether those requests are valuable to the organization or not.
-You might also observe that stakeholder define requirements that they do not expect to be fulfilled just to gain leverage in future “negotiations” with the product delivery organization.
+You might also observe that stakeholders define requirements that they do not expect to be fulfilled just to gain leverage in future “negotiations” with the product delivery organization.
 This submission process is normally motivated on the stakeholder side by optimization efforts leading to a local maximum.
 (Note: Internal stakeholders acting this way behave perfectly rational under such conditions.)
 Instead, the product delivery organization needs to maximize the outcome of the whole organization.
 This maximization effort requires entering a competition of ideas across all internal stakeholders to channel resources to the most valuable ideas.)

 Product Discovery Anti-Patterns: Ideas, Hypotheses, and Feedback